KiddLab/QuicK-mer2/README.md

 ## Updates and Bug fixes
 <b>2021-8-03:</b> Update for long reads <br>
 Running quicKmer2 on HiFi data involves lines in fastq files that are longer than the buffer used by quicKmer2 for processing data.
+To fix this the line buffer length has been increased to 100k characters.
+This should work for most data sets and has a negligible impact on processing speed.

 <b>2021-04-28:</b> Fixed off by one error in quicKmer2  est that effects results for small window sizes